Dragoon Basic Guide

 During fights or dungeons, you may find yourself encountering a situation where you are coming up against a boss with resources already in the tank.
 This shuffles your opener around and makes things harder to manage.

-In general you want to use your buffs first, followed by high priority oGCDs (mainly Geirskogul and High Jump).
-Double weaving with jumps is required in reopeners to get everything under buffs.
+In general you want to use your buffs first, followed by high priority oGCDs (mainly High Jump & Dragonfire Dive).

 Multiple Target Situations